 - 4. The commutator end bearing cap is secured to the end frame by four ch/hd. screws with spring washers, and is enclosed by the end cap, which is held to the end frame by two ch/hd. screws with plain and spring washers.
 The end cap is perforated to assist ventilation. - 5.
 At the opposite end, the bearing clamp plate is secured to the slip-ring end frame by four ch/hd. screws, with plain and spring washers.
-At the other side of the end frame is the bearing cap, held by four ch/hd screws and washers, and a fan is fitted to the end of the armature shaft and secured by a hexagonal nut and lock-washer.
+At the other side of the end frame is the bearing cap, held by four ch/hd. screws and washers, and a fan is fitted to the end

+- of the armature shaft and secured by a hexagonal nut and lock-washer.
 Since the bearing is located by the fan boss, no attempt should be made to run the machine without the fan fitted.
 A perforated screen is held in position by a circlip sprung into the end frame. - 6.
-Cooling of the machine is effected by the fan at the slip-ring end, circulation of air

-- being assisted by the perforations at each end of the inverter unit and the four holes in the slip-ring end frame.
-The extension of the frame, which forms the yoke, is slotted, so that cooling air can pass to the regulator box, which has both top and bottom covers perforated. - 7.
+Cooling of the machine is effected by the fan at the slip-ring end, circulation of air being assisted by the perforations at each end of the inverter unit and the four holes in the slip-ring end frame.
+The extension of the frame, which forms the yoke, is slotted to allow the passage of air, and the base plate has a central perforated portion. - 7.
 The d.c. brush gear is secured to the commutator end frame by two ch/hd. screws with plain and spring washers; the fixing screws pass through slotted holes in the end frame which allow for adjustment of the brush position.
 Brush pressure is maintained by springs which are coiled round the trigger posts and bear on the brush triggers.
-The negative brush terminal is connected directly to one terminal of a terminal block mounted in the regulator box, and the remaining terminal to one end of the series field coil.
 Access to the d.c. brush gear is gained through holes in the commutator end frame, after removal of the end cap.